 Phoenix Fire Department

-The MISS Foundation provides workshops and seminars on a variety of grief and therapy related topics.
+The MISS Foundation also provides workshops and seminars on a variety of grief and therapy related topics.
 Specialty topic areas available for your agency:

 Workshops are available from one hour to three days, any combination of topics.
 Fees are negotiable based on agency budget and need.
 Continuing Education hours offered for most healthcare professionals.
 Approved through AzPOST, AzNA, Arizona Board of Funeral Directors and Embalmers and for medics, social workers, and other